gabrielprrd/netflix-ui-clone/README.md

 ## Todo:

+- Integrate validation with Yup when I need schema validation
 - Add GlobalStyles variables instead of magic colors and numbers
-- Fix header behavior on scroll
-- Fix movie row behavior
-- Make Responsive
-- Style Register form
+- Move background gradient layers to globalstyles
 - Turn register page as Home and then redirect to the movies after fake login, for now
-- Integrate validation with Yup when I need schema validation
-- Footer with credits
-- Move background gradient layers to globalstyles
-- Page not found
+- "Search movies" functionality
-- Refactor to Typescript if I have the courage
+- Refactor to Typescript

 **Keep coding!**